SrijanShovit/Gem-Chat/readme.md

 ---

-The Model smartly handles the case when you don't provide some query.
+The Model smartly handles the case when you don't provide some prompt.

 ![Q1](https://github.com/SrijanShovit/Gem-Chat/blob/main/images/Screenshot%20(113).png)